 - Remote usability testing: observe users across a range of locations trying your latest iteration in the comfort of their own home.
 For more reasons to go remote, head to our guide on remote usability testing.

 - Unmoderated usability testing: with the right usability testing platform, you can simply create a test with your prototype and share it as a link.
 Find out more about unmoderated testing.

-  Guerilla usability testing: usability testing doesn’t have to be an arduous task.
-If you’re low on time or budget, take to the streets with guerilla usability testing.
+- Guerilla usability testing: usability testing doesn’t have to be an arduous task.
+If you’re low on time or budget, take to the streets with guerrilla usability testing.

 Product tip ✨

 Easily create and share usability tests for your product discovery prototypes with Maze.
 Find out more here.